bioinf/ukb_phewas/LSEA/README.md

 # LSEA
-LSEA (Locus Set Enrichment Analysis) is a tool for performing gene set enrichment analysis on independent loci, taking into account LD (Linkage Disequilibrium).
+LSEA (Locus Set Enrichment Analysis) is an LD-aware tool to perform binary gene set enrichment using GWAS data.

+Citation: Shikov AE, Skitchenko RK, Predeus AV, and Barbitoff YA.
+(2020) Phenome-wide functional dissection of pleiotropic effects highlights key molecular pathways for human complex traits. *Sci Rep* www.nature.com/articles/s41598-020-58040-4

+**Important: We are currently developing a more flexible and stable version of LSEA that should also become available as a web-interface.
+We are planning to release the new version on Mar 1, 2020.**

 ## Getting Started